-- Launch the VVR Security Service Configuration Wizard manually from Start > All Programs > Veritas > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Optionally, run vxsascfg.exe from the command prompt. - 2 The Welcome panel appears.
+- Launch the VVR Security Service Configuration Wizard from the Apps menu on the Start screen. - Optionally, run vxsascfg.exe from the command prompt. - 2 The Welcome panel appears.

 This panel displays important information that is useful as you configure the VxSAS service.
 Read the information that is provided on the Welcome panel and click Next.